EXPLORING just got easier

 not ready, that's ok

-Users wanted to inform the product when they were ready to proceed.
-A simple addition of a descriptor instructing them to scan their surroundings was effective.
+Users wanted a way to signal when they were ready to proceed.
+Adding a simple instruction to "scan your surroundings" proved effective.

 The design